Numerical simulation of common envelope stage in close binary systems: comparison between Newtonian and modified gravity: The stable model of red giant in simulations and binary system setup

 \subsection{Red giant in MESA}

-As part of our study, in order to model the structure of the red giant we applied the MESA (Modules for Experiments in Stellar Astrophysics) toolbox, which is a comprehensive open-source library covering a wide range of astrophysical calculations \cite{Paxton_2011}, \cite{Paxton_2013}, \cite{Paxton_2015}, \cite{Paxton_2018}.
+As part of our study, in order to model the structure of the RG we used the MESA (Modules for Experiments in Stellar Astrophysics) toolbox, which is a comprehensive open-source library covering a wide range of astrophysical calculations \cite{Paxton_2011,Paxton_2013,Paxton_2015,Paxton_2018}.
 MESA integrates numerous specialized modules, each designed to solve a specific class of problems, including equations of state, material opacity, nuclear reaction rates, element diffusion parameters, and conditions at the boundary of a star's atmosphere.

 We start from a main-sequence star with mass $2M_{\odot}$ and with metallicity $z = 0.02$, evolving up to the AGB stage.
-Figure \ref{Hertzsprung–Russell diagram} shows the evolutionary trajectory according to the Hertzsprung–Russell diagram, which also shows the initial stage of the star’s development, the red giant stage selected for subsequent analysis, and the final stage of evolution.
+Figure \ref{Hertzsprung–Russell diagram} shows the evolutionary trajectory according to the Hertzsprung–Russell diagram, which also shows the initial stage of the star’s development, the RG stage selected for subsequent analysis, and the final stage of evolution.

 In astrophysical research, when modeling complex processes such as the dynamic behavior of stars, their interactions, mergers and convective motions, one-dimensional codes are insufficient to achieve realistic representation.
 These processes require a more complex approach, which can be implemented via 3D modeling.
 This approach allows us to take into account multiple factors and interactions that cannot be adequately reproduced within one-dimensional models.